Ciao287/Games/README.md

   }, //Values ​​can be false, 'X' or 'O'
   currentPlayer: 'O', //Values ​​can be 'X' or 'O'
   move: 'c9', //Values ​​can be from 'c1' to 'c9'
-  winner: false //Values ​​can be false, 'X' or 'O'
+  winner: false //Values ​​can be false, 'X', 'O' or 'Tie' }
-}
 ```
 3) Via POST request `/api/tictactoe/multiplayer/PRIVATE_TOKEN`, sending as body: